rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 Making `VTable` a subtrait of `core::marker::Freeze` in this example is sufficient to allow this example to compile again, as static-promotion becomes legal again.
 This is however impossible as of today due to `core::marker::Freeze` being restricted to `nightly`.

 Orthogonally to static-promotion, `core::marker::Freeze` can also be used to ensure that transmuting `&T` to a reference to an interior-immutable type (such as `[u8; core::mem::size_of::<T>()]`) is sound (as interior-mutation of a `&T` may lead to UB in code using the transmuted reference, as it expects that reference's pointee to never change).
 This is notably a safety requirement for `zerocopy` and `bytemuck` which are currently evaluating the use of `core::marker::Freeze` to ensure that requirement; or rolling out their own equivalents (such as zerocopy's `Immutable`) which imposes great maintenance pressure on these crates to ensure they support as many types as possible.
-They could stand to benefit from `core::marker::Freeze`'s status as an auto-trait, but this isn't a requirement for them, and explicit derivation is considered suitable (at least to zerocopy).
+They could stand to benefit from `core::marker::Freeze`'s status as an auto-trait, and `zerocopy` intends to replace its bespoke trait with a re-export of `core::marker::Freeze`.

+Note that for this latter use-case, `core::marker::Freeze` isn't entirely sufficient, as an additional proof that `T` doesn't contain padding bytes is necessary to allow this transmutation to be safe, as reading one of `T`'s padding bytes as a `u8` would be UB.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-`core::marker::Freeze` is a trait that indicates the shallow lack of interior mutability in a type: it indicates that the memory referenced by `&T` is guaranteed not to change under defined behaviour.
+`core::marker::Freeze` is a trait that is implemented for any type whose memory layout doesn't contain any `UnsafeCell`: it indicates that the memory referenced by `&T` is guaranteed not to change while the reference is live.

-It is automatically implemented by the compiler for any type that doesn't shallowly contain a `core::cell::UnsafeCell`.
+It is automatically implemented by the compiler for any type that doesn't contain an un-indirected `core::cell::UnsafeCell`.

 Notably, a `const` can only store a reference to a value of type `T` if `T: core::marker::Freeze`, in a pattern named "static-promotion".